astral-sh/ruff/README.md

 #### [`max-statements`](#max-statements)

-Maximum number of statements allowed for a method or a statement (see: `PLR0915`).
+Maximum number of statements allowed for a function or method body (see: `PLR0915`).

 **Default value**: `50`